rademonster/3S/Upcoming Patches.md

 # UPCOMING PATCHES

-I'M THE MAP, I'M THE MAP, I'M THE MAP, I'M THE....
+- I'M THE MAP, I'M THE MAP, I'M THE MAP, I'M THE....
 MAP?
+- Fix moving between bodies and their sats